The Definitive Guide to Bearded Dragon Care

 Bearded Dragon Habitats

-Setting up a bearded dragon habitat is where you can get creative with the layout.
-You should try your best to have the cage completely setup before shopping for your bearded dragon.
-This will allow you to set it up without rushing and get your basking zones, hides, humidity, temperature and other accessories dialed in.
+That way, you can set it up without rushing and get your basking zones, hides, humidity, temperature and other accessories dialed in.

 As bearded dragons are largely terrestrial, you want to go with a cage size that has a larger footprint.
 Opt for more width and depth vs height.